 Being a person from a technical background also, do you continue to explore new tools and technologies despite shifting to the management side?

 Yes, of course, I do.
 Since I am from a technical background and I handle technical recruitments now, I still explore the latest technology trends and tools.
 I often extend a helping hand to my previous workplace on request.
 I feel that even if someone isn't from a technical background, they should be aware of the latest tech trends in the market, just to stay updated.

 Mention the skills which you’ve gained at Fibonalabs and skills which you’d like to improve.

 I have gained my full-on experience as an HR from Fibonalabs only.
-This includes interviewing, event organising, documentation, conflict resolution, query management, onboarding, offboarding, feedback generation, and much more.
+This includes interviewing, event organizing, documentation, conflict resolution, query management, onboarding, offboarding, feedback generation, and much more.
 I would like to improve my skills in payroll.
 That is something which I’m planning to achieve in the upcoming days.

 From an HR perspective, how comfortable and progressive do you think Fibonalabs is, to their employees or job applicants?

 In comparison with my previous workplace which consisted of 1000+ employees, the management system in Fibonalabs is highly commendable.
 The communication hierarchy is not complicated, which results in faster query resolutions.
 From my point of view, we as employees do not work 24/7 to exert ourselves, as there are many recreational methods available.
 This includes the Friday interactive sessions, training and development sessions, webinars, and short breaks to recharge ourselves.
 In-office, we have a Foosball court, where the employees can play a game to relieve their work stress.
 The company takes good care of their employees be it granting leaves for important personal events or helping out during days of hardships in work.
 We are also planning to launch certification courses for tech and design enthusiasts.
 I think that Fibonalabs is growing at a good pace, and would surely reach great heights in the future.